Classes

 isIdenticalTo(expected) → {void}

 Expects the actual object to be identical (be the same reference) to an expected one.
-Another way of writing this assertion is to use the areIdentical method.
+Another way of writing this assertion is to use the Asserter#areIdentical method.

 - Source: